What Is Pass-The-Hash?

 Why Is PTH Important?

-As a Security Consultant (read: pentester, or, as my manager says, "Professional Hacker"), I find that the easiest way that I can get the coveted "keys to the kingdom" in Microsoft Windows environments - the Domain Admin, or even Enterprise Admin account - is through compromising some server or workstation that is running some administrative credentials, mostly local administrator, and using those credentials to move around the network.
+As a Security Consultant (read: penetration tester, or, as my manager says, "Professional Hacker"), I find that the easiest way that I can get the coveted "keys to the kingdom" in Microsoft Windows environments - the Domain Admin, or even Enterprise Admin account - is through compromising some server or workstation that is running some administrative credentials, mostly local administrator, and using those credentials to move around the network.

 Windows networks are not particularly setup with security in mind, as most IT administrators just want them to work.
 Having been one of these administrators myself in a past life, I understand the pain of having to make sure that THINGS JUST WORK.
 There are *MANY* issues with Windows networks, from patching, to running old software, to weak passwords for user accounts, etc. Many of these issues can be solved with a little elbow grease and time, but it's usually best done when the network is being setup, because once it WORKS, as an admin, we don't want ANYONE messing with our network.